ELELAB/PyInKnife/README.md

 - lattice

-Run the bash script for all the plots:
+Run the bash script for all the plots for the hubs and connected components distribution:

 pipeline_plots.sh 5.5 6 ../rmsd.xvg all sc-sc